ra2302/ra2302.github.io/_posts/2025-08-06-Seven-PureHVNC-Dropper.md

 - RequestCombinedClient() is used to extract C2 details and Cert and it saves it to containerSummarizer
 - SendDetachedClient() is basically a flag.
 If it is set to be true, it means that the connection is established and it will be actively listening/reading information from C2 under the label IL_02DA.
 If it is set to false it will go to label IL_007F and retry connection
 - Under the label IL_007F it disposes all the variables set like previous SSLStream, Timer(matcherClient) and basically resets connection.
-- I will not be going into the depths of the all function seen here but the gist will be there
+- I will not be going into the depths of the all functions seen here but the gist is there

 To gather the C2 information, there another base64 and Gzip compressed text.
 ![cert function](/assets/purehvnc-dropper/cert.png)